Boulton Paul Overstrand: Operational history

 A total of 24 Overstrands would be procured for the RAF, a quantity that facilitated the complete replacement of the older Sidestrands flown by No. 101 Squadron, the only squadron equipped with the type, to commence in January 1935.
 The type was also briefly adopted by No. 144 Squadron, although it was quickly replaced by the more modern Bristol Blenheim bomber during 1938.
 The Overstrand proved to be relatively popular with its crews, who often appreciated the attention paid to crew comfort as well as the ability of the newly developed powered turret.

 While aerial refuelling was still a somewhat experimental capability during the late 1930s, it is known that at least one Overstrand was modified to receive fuel from a Vickers Virginia tanker aircraft.
 The type would perform regular public displays of its capabilities, from mock interceptions to bombing demonstrations, throughout the 1930s; one particularly prominent occasion was during the Silver Jubilee of George V, with the King himself inspecting one such aircraft externally and internally.
-During 1935, an Overstrand of No. 101 Squadron was awarded to Sassoon Trophy for aerial reconnaissance, having achieved the highest score achieved at that time.
+During 1935, an Overstrand of No. 101 Squadron was awarded to Sassoon Trophy for aerial reconnaissance, having the highest score achieved at that time.

 Due to the rapid advances made in bomber technology during the late 1930s, the Overstrand had been effectively rendered obsolete by 1938, the final example of the type being withdrawn from frontline duties during the summer of that same year.
-Despite this, it continued to be operated in secondary roles, such as experimental flights and for gunnery training missions.
-Accordingly, the surviving Overstrands were allocated to the Armament Training Camps during 1938.
+The surviving Overstrands were allocated to the Armament Training Camps during 1938.
 At the outbreak of the Second World War, eleven Overstrands remained in service and six were used for gunnery training.
 They remained in operation until May 1941, though flying was limited following the fatal mid-air breakup of Overstrand K8173 on 22 April 1940.

+Aircraft on display

+A replica of an Overstrand nose section, marked as K4556, is on display at the Norfolk and Suffolk Aviation Museum.